sanxofon/Quick-DirtyJSMinifyWithPHP/README.md

-# Quick-DirtyJSMinifyWithPHP
-Quick &amp; dirty Javascript minify with PHP
+# Quick &amp; dirty Javascript minify with PHP

 You can edit your javascript code and it will be deployed minified.